PDC-support/pdc-intro/PITCHME.md

 many of them have several sessions open.
 Tip: You may have to use uniq, tr -s, cut -f 1 -d " ", and wc -l
 ```
 ---
 ### Processes
 Uptil now we only discussed files/folders.
 But we also want to run **programs.**
 * All running programs and commands are *processes*
 * Processes have:
-  * Process ID
-  * NAME
-  * Command line arguments
+  * Process ID, NAME, Command line arguments
-  * input and output
-  * Return code (integer) when complete
+  * input and output, Return code (integer) when complete
-  * Working directory
-  * Environment variables
+  * Working directory, Environment variables
 * These concepts bind together all UNIX programs

-To see some runnings processes, typ *top*
+* To see some runnings processes, typ *top*

 ---
 ### Foreground and background processes